Chapter 3: Student Accountability

 In all cases, accountability bodies have authority to establish various sanctions and accountability action plans appropriate to violations or infractions.
 Routine sanctions and accountability action plans may be established for certain infractions and may also be appealed to the appropriate body according to prescribed appeal procedures.
 Sanctions and accountability action plans may also be applied in combination.
 For example, a student may be suspended for one term and reenroll subject to restrictions (as in probation) for the next term.
 A student’s previous record will be considered when a sanction or accountability action plan is imposed.
 When sanctions and/or accountability action plans are indicated for a student organization, the group’s prior record will be considered in determining the appropriate sanction or plan.

 Aggravated Offenses - Bias-Related Offenses

 Sanctions for violations of University policies may be increased by one level of severity when it is determined that the violation was motivated fully or in part by discrimination toward the victim because of the victim’s–or the violator’s perception of the victim’s–race, sex, religion, color, national or ethnic origin, age, disability, military status, sexual orientation, gender identity, gender expression, or other identity or status covered under the University nondiscrimination policies.
 The policies and procedures governing cases involving student discrimination are outlined in Chapter 8, “Student Discrimination.”

-If a student admits to being, or is found to be, in violation of University policy, the findings of the case, including any sanction, may be made known to appropriate persons, including, but not limited to, the complainant (only where applicable and as required), the appropriate academic dean, the faculty adviser, appropriate staff members, and the responsible student’s parents or guardian (in cases involving a disciplinary outcome).
+If a student admits to being, or is found to be, in violation of University policy, the findings of the case, including any sanction, may be made known to appropriate persons, including, but not limited to, the complainant (only where applicable and as required by law), the appropriate academic dean, the faculty adviser, appropriate staff members, and/or the responsible student’s parents or guardian (in cases involving a disciplinary outcome).